SoftBank Vision Fund 2 leads $775 million investment in Perch

 The funding is the largest ever Series A raised by a consumer goods company, nearly quadrupling the previous record, according to Crunchbase data.

-The round also saw participation from Victory Park Capital and Spark Capital, which was an early investor in Twitter Inc (TWTR.N) and has invested in Slack Technologies Inc (WORK.N).
+The round also saw participation from Victory Park Capital and Spark Capital, which was an early investor in Twitter Inc and has invested in Slack Technologies Inc.

-Boston-based Perch's portfolio also includes brands that sell into brick and mortar retailers such as Target Corp (TGT.N), Walmart Inc (WMT.N), Costco Wholesale Corp (COST.O) and Kroger Co (KR.N).
+Boston-based Perch’s portfolio also includes brands that sell into brick and mortar retailers such as Target Corp, Walmart Inc, Costco Wholesale Corp and Kroger Co.

 Perch, which was founded at the end of 2019 and is profitable, has bought 70 brands to date and plans to use the funds raised to invest in its team and platform and to continue to buy products and brands.